 On your Mac, do any of the following in an app:

 Hide or show the toolbar: Choose View > Hide Toolbar or View > Show Toolbar.
 While working in full screen for some apps, choose View > Always Show Toolbar in Full Screen.

 Remove a button: Hold down the Command key while you drag the item out of the toolbar until you see or hear a “poof” effect.

 Rearrange buttons: Hold down the Command key while you drag an item around in the toolbar, then drop the item when an open space appears.

-Add a button: Choose View > Customize Toolbar, then drag an item from the palette to the toolbar until you see a green plus sign.
+Add a button: Choose View > Customize Toolbar, then drag an item from the palette to the toolbar until a plus sign appears.

 Change how buttons appear: For some toolbars, you can show labels with the buttons.
 Choose View > Customize Toolbar, click the Show pop-up menu, then choose an option.

 When you resize a window, toolbar buttons can become hidden as the window narrows.
-To see a list of the hidden items, click the double arrows at the end of the toolbar.
+To show a list of the hidden items, click the double arrows at the end of the toolbar.